 a) Land Value Tax (LVT)

-The resource tax that is most important is a land value tax.
+The resource tax that is most often recommended is a land value tax.
 It is a way of ensuring nobody profits from unearned income.
 The philosophy behind this is earthsharing.
 Land is not like other commodities, it is the very basis of life and it will be there when we die.
 Society should recapture the land values society has created.
 Land is part of the commons and society should receive a regular rental whenever a landowner has monopoly use of part of the commons.
 Things created by nature do not have the same right of private ownership as things produced by labour.
 For too long, landowners and speculators have been able to reap sizeable economic outputs from rising land values, though contributing little economic input.

-We propose — leaving land in the private possession of individuals, with full freedom on their part to give, sell, or bequeath it — simply to levy on it a tax, irrespective of the improvements on it.
+This proposal is — leaving land in the private possession of individuals, with full freedom on their part to give, sell, or bequeath it — simply to levy on it a tax, irrespective of the improvements on it.
 This would be the main reliable source of Government revenue as we moved away from taxes taken from the earnings of labour.

 Local Body Rates The land value tax we are most familiar with is local body rates.
 When we pay rates based on the unimproved value of our land, that is a land value tax.
 Unfortunately over recent years councils have increasingly opted for rates based on the capital value of the property and for a Fixed Uniform Annual General Charge on services like water, sewage and community facilities.
 In some cases this fixed charge is 70% of the rates bill.
 Land or capital value are charged on the remaining 30%.
 So a different philosophy of user pays is now prevalent.
+And this policy results in people who occupy valuable land paying similar rates to those who live in more remote parts of the town just because they both have access to sewerage and water.
+It is regressive.

 The argument for capital valuation is that rates are levied according to people’s ability to pay.
 But income is a poor predictor of someone’s ability to pay.
 Their wealth is a much better predictor, and much of their wealth is often tied up in property.
 According to Shane Jones[1] “The richest ten New Zealanders hold wealth equal to almost one third of the value of the stock exchange”.
 An examination of the asset holdings of these ten shows that most if not all have large land holdings.